Do Pine Trees Grow Fast Enough?

 You may also need to adjust the pH of the soil according to the requirement of the variety of the pine.
 Also, check the soil to make sure that the pine has access to adequate hydration.

 Inspect the area around the tree and make sure the sunlight is not being by tall trees or weeds.
-Prune your tree whenever needed to promote healthier growth.
+Prune your pine tree whenever needed to promote healthier growth.

 Keep observing the tree and be on the lookout for problems so that you can deal with them before they do any real damage.